NOA-ReACT/Radar_simulations/README.md

 ## Acknowledgement

-We also acknowledge the support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the  “3rd Call for H.F.R.I.
+This code was developed with the support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the  “3rd Call for H.F.R.I.
 Research Projects to support Post-Doctoral Researchers” (Project Acronym: REVEAL, Project Number: 07222).

 ## Contact